-- o The manager of the Supervised Person who reported the improper activities is to monitor to ensure that the employee is not retaliated against due to his or her reporting of the improper activities. - o Managers are responsible for periodically communicating to their direct reports the firm's prohibition from intimidating or retaliating against an employee who alerted the Chief Compliance Officer or the SEC regarding potential violations.
+- The manager of the Supervised Person who reported the improper activities will monitor to ensure that the employee is not retaliated against due to his or her reporting of the improper activities. - Managers are responsible for periodically communicating to their direct reports the firm's prohibition from intimidating or retaliating against an employee who alerted the Chief Compliance Officer or the SEC directly regarding potential violations.